When is Trimac Returning to the Office?

 Service levels have not significantly been affected at this time.

 What are the impacts to cross border shipments, what if restrictions are imposed?

 To date, there have not been any cross-border impacts as we have been designated as an essential service and the borders remain open to our trucks.

 Will any curfew or area restrictions impact deliveries?

-To the extent restrictions occur, we will be analysing their impact and communicating options to customers.
+To the extent restrictions occur, we will be analyzing their impact and communicating options to our customers.
 We believe that the designation of an essential service will allow the ability to operate in areas that the general public would not be allowed in this current environment.

 Has there been hours of service relief that has been granted to trucking companies?

 Some jurisdictions have offered relief from enforcement of existing regulations, however not from liability.
 We have chosen to continue to operate under current regulations as we believe they offer the best level of safety for our employees and the public.

 Has increased payloads been granted in any operating areas to increase trucking capacity?